Meeky98/CST4708_Project/README.md

 # CST4708_Project
-Create account and checkout tab code for my online webstore project
+The create account and checkout tab code for my online webstore project using C# and Microsoft Visual Studio.